mathematic-inc/ts-japi/src/docs/README.md

 > What is "resource recursion"?<a id="wirr"></a>

-Due to [compound documents](https://jsonapi.org/format/#document-compound-documents), it is possible to recurse through related resources via their [resource linkages](https://jsonapi.org/format/#document-resource-object-linkage) and obtain [included resources](https://jsonapi.org/format/#document-top-level) beyond what the primary data gives.
-This is not preferable and should be done with caution (see {@linkcode SerializerOptions.depth} and [this example](https://github.com/mu-io/ts-japi/blob/master/examples/resource-recursion.example.ts))
+Due to [compound documents](https://jsonapi.org/format/#document-compound-documents), it is possible to recurse through related resources via their [resource linkages](https://jsonapi.org/format/#document-resource-object-linkage) and obtain [included resources](https://jsonapi.org/format/#document-top-level) beyond primary data relations.
+This is should be done with caution (see {@linkcode SerializerOptions.depth} and [this example](https://github.com/mu-io/ts-japi/blob/master/examples/resource-recursion.example.ts))

-> Is the "zero dependencies" a gimmick?<a id="zdg"></a>

-In general, some packages obtain "zero dependencies" by simply hardcoding packages into their libraries.
-This can sometimes lead to an undesirable bulk for final consumers of the package.
-For us, we just couldn't find a package that can do what we do faster.
-For example, even [`is-plain-object`](https://www.npmjs.com/package/is-plain-object) (which is useful, e.g., for identifying classes over "plain" objects) has some unnecessary comparisons that we optimized upon.

 ## Contributing